tensorflow/java/ndarray/README.md

-# TensorFlow NdArray
+# NdArray Java Library

 ## Introduction

-TensorFlow NdArray is a utility library used by TensorFlow to accomplish tasks that are not easily achievable using a standard JDK.
-As opposed to other artifacts in this repository, this library does not depend on TensorFlow runtime itself and can be imported by any other projects running on a JVM that wants to make use of those tools.
-For example, an instance of `NdArray`  could easily be passed from one library to another for sharing data.
+NdArray is a library exposing utilities for manipulating data in a n-dimensional space in Java.
+Unlike other Java artifacts distributed by TensorFlow, this library does not depend on the TensorFlow runtime, therefore is very lightweight and can be used by any kind of Java project.

-To import TensorFlow NdArray in your project, simply add the following dependency:
+To import the NdArray library in your project, simply add the following dependency:
 ```xml
 <dependency>
   <groupId>org.tensorflow</groupId>